 An easy place to start: Type your brand name in Google’s search box and add “vs” for Google to instantly suggest competitors that often appear next to your name in Google.
-Now create content to target those search queries:

 Likewise, as we are dealing with the “curious consumer” who tends to research just about any buying decision, creating video reviews (as well as testimonials) to clearly show the selling points of your solution is a must.

 Apart from creating alternative content for your most curious consumer, this strategy will also help you dominate more of your brand-driven search queries as Google loves using video carousels to feature related video content:

 If you want to share content that features positive reviews and testimonials, you need to make time to monitor your brand mentions and/or the brand mentions of your agency clients.

 Use Agorapulse’s monitoring feature to discover online reviews and comments, such as tweets and retweets.

 Many marketers would advise against creating listicles (in other words, “best of” type of content) because this strategy has long been overused.
 There are two many listicles all over the web.

 But they still work, so why stop creating them?